Oil retreats after Monday's rally; stocks gain

 NEW YORK Oil prices resumed their downward path on Tuesday after rallying the previous session, while stocks climbed as investors snapped up beaten-down energy shares.

 The Dow Jones industrial average closed at a record high, boosted by gains in energy shares as investors searched for bargains in the sector.
-The S&P energy index .SPNY, which is down 14 percent since June, jumped 1.3 percent.
+The S&P energy index, which is down 14 percent since June, jumped 1.3 percent.

 "The market is sniffing out a bottom in the underlying commodity and we are seeing a bounce in energy stocks from having been oversold in the last month or so," said John Manley, chief equity strategist at Wells Fargo Funds Management in New York.

-MSCI's global share index .MIWD00000PUS was up 0.3 percent, while European shares .FTEU3 ended up 0.5 percent.
-Emerging market shares tracked by MSCI .MSCIEF lost 0.1 percent, with Brazil's Bovespa index .BVSP down 1.3 percent.
+MSCI's global share index was up 0.3 percent, while European shares ended up 0.5 percent.
+Emerging market shares tracked by MSCI lost 0.1 percent, with Brazil's Bovespa index down 1.3 percent.

 Beyond the plunge in oil is a deeper debate about whether some developed economies are slipping into a prolonged period of stagnation, or just coming out of the financial crises of the past five years more slowly than previously hoped.